AGgup8/obsidian-dentistry/paediatric/Abnormal Tooth Development and Malocclusions/Impacted Maxillary Canines.md

 * **Check the mobility** of deciduous canines and lateral incisors.
 Mobility may suggest [[External Resorption|root resorption]] from the impacted canine.

 ## Radiographic assessment
-* Radiographs should be taken when there is a noticeable difference in the eruption of the maxillary canines between the right and the left side, or where there is asymmetry on palpation.
+Radiographs should be taken when:
+* there is a noticeable difference in the eruption of the maxillary canines between the right and the left side
+* or where there is asymmetry on palpation
-* It may also be useful to take a radiograph in cases where there is delayed eruption of the lateral incisor or if there is a significant buccal proclination.
+* It may also be useful to take a radiograph in cases where there is delayed eruption of the lateral incisor or if there is a significant buccal proclination
+* Radiographic procedures prior to the age of 10–11 years are usually of little benefit in terms of the knowledge gained

 Radiographs using the **[[parallax technique]]** is an effective method of identifying the position of maxillary impacted canines.
+Research has shown that the horizontal parallax technique (upper standard occlusal and periapical, or two periapicals) is more reliable than vertical parallax in localising unerupted canines.

 Cone Beam Computed Tomography (CBCT) scans can also be very useful in identification and localisation of an impacted maxillary canine, along with the presence/absence of **root resorption of adjacent teeth**.

 Lateral cephalograms can be useful to locate impacted canines and its relationship to other facial structures, but are typically only used when they are needed for further treatment planning.

-## Complications
-* Dentigerous cyst formation
-* Ankylosis
-* [[Internal resorption]] of the impacted canine
-* [[External resorption]] of the adjacent (usually the incisors) or impacted tooth
-* Displacement of adjacent teeth and loss of arch length

 ## Management
 * Early detection of impacted maxillary canines is key in helping to achieve good outcomes.